gk7700/Introduction/index.md

 ownCloud is a free and open-source file sharing server for creating and using file hosting services.
 It is a suite of client-server software where you can access and share your files, directories, contacts, calendars, mail and a lot more. ownCloud enables you to access, manage and upload these files and other data (such as calendars, contacts or bookmarks) from desktop machines, mobile devices, and also through web browsers without using any additional software.

+For getting information on our other enterprise products, and for other useful links about the organization, board of directors, and its history, please visit our [ownCloud website](https://owncloud.org/).
+You can also subscribe to our monthly [newsletter](https://owncloud.org/newsletter/) and never miss an important update again.

 ## Getting Started
 This quickstart guide will provide the user a concise step-based approach to the following user stories:
 * [Installing and configuring an Owncloud server](https://github.com/gk7700/connecting-to-an-ownCloud-Server-using-Desktop-Client/blob/master/index.md)